llaske/sugarizer/docs/tutorial_step4.md

 ![](images/tutorial_step4_10.png)

 Yes!
-It's what we expected too: the activity is reopens with the right number of pawns.
+It's what we expected too: the activity reopens with the right number of pawns.

 The Journal is now fully supported by the Pawn activity.